CyganTech/ChromeOSGraylogAgent/README.md

 5. Deploy the extension to managed ChromeOS devices using your enterprise management console and enforce the necessary policies.

+## Operational Considerations

+- The background alarm introduces a concurrency guard to prevent overlapping collection cycles if a previous run is still in flight.
+- Harvested payloads are compacted before transmission so empty or null sections are dropped, keeping network usage predictable when devices recover from connectivity issues.

 ## Roadmap

 - [ ] Implement log collection adapters for key ChromeOS subsystems.
-- [ ] Support configurable batching and retry logic for log delivery.
+- [ ] Support configurable batching and retry logic for log delivery (high priority for offline resilience).
 - [ ] Integrate with Chrome enterprise policies for dynamic configuration.
 - [ ] Add automated tests and CI workflows.